djndl1/CSNotes/corejava1.md

     nextId++;
 }
 ```
-Besides explicitly initializing fields, it is possible to use __initializtion block__ to initalize variables.
+Besides explicitly initializing fields, it is possible to use __initialization block__ to initalize variables.
 This mechanism is never necessary and is not common.

 `finalize` method is now deprecated since when the method will be called is undetermined. `Cleaner` class registers an action that is carried out when an object is no longer reacheable. `Runtime.addShutdownHook` adds a "shutdown hook".